Las Vegas Convention and Visitors Authority: "What happens here, stays here"

 After the $1 sale of the "What happens here, stays here" trademark to R&R Partners on November 9, 2004, the LVCVA paid $321,000 in attorney's fees because of an investigation into the legality of the controversial sale.
 The sale was later overturned by a federal judge who claimed that the sale was made without the knowledge of the board.

 According to internal LVCVA documents, the advertising campaign "What happens here, stays here" has had little impact as most people, about 70%, stated to R&R (the advertising firm who created the ad and conducted the market research) that the slogan had no impact on their decision to visit Las Vegas.
 A recent study by Applied Analysis shows that the advertising efforts of the LVCVA return $26 for every $1 spent.

 VegasMeansBusiness.com

 In March 2009, the LVCVA launched VegasMeansBusiness.com, a resource for the business community to keep up-to-date on the latest news and events in Las Vegas and the meetings and conventions industry.
 The website also promotes Las Vegas' attributes as a leading destination for meetings and conventions, including the approximately 150,000 rooms and more than 11500000 sqft of meeting space available and proximity to McCarran International Airport.

-The LVCVA created VegasMeansBusiness.com to increase awareness of Las Vegas as the premier location to foster innovation, new ideas and creativity.
+Athletics baseball

+On March 7, 2025, the LVCVA and Athletics baseball team announced a deal where the LVCVA's "Las Vegas" logo will appear on the sleeves of Athletics jerseys for three seasons.
+The Athletics, who played in Oakland, California for 56 years, are relocating to the Las Vegas area pending the completion of a new stadium on the site of the former Tropicana Las Vegas casino and hotel, and the jersey deal will run for the team's scheduled tenure in their interim home of West Sacramento, California.